shimaore/huge-play/middleware/client/egress/fifo.coffee.md

           @debug.csr "number_domain #{number_domain}: #{error}"
           {}

-* doc.local_number:allowed_groups (array of string) Contains prefixes for which the given user may eavesdrop.
-The convention is to use `:` as a separator.
-For example: ['sales','support:modems']
+* doc.local_number:allowed_groups (array of string) Contains group prefixes that the given user may eavesdrop/monitor.
+The convention is to use `:` as a path separator.
+For example: ['sales','support:modems'].
+See doc.local_number.groups for the groups assigned to a target.

       is_allowed = (allowed_groups,target_groups) ->
         target_groups?.some (name) ->